SunilDeveloper7/SunilDeveloper7.github.io/README.md

  If i press start in my second window game should start
 </li>
 <br>
- <li>snake direction is controlled my arrow butoon so everytime I press the arrow button snake will change the direction
+ <li>snake direction is controlled my arrow button so everytime I press the arrow button snake will change the direction
  </li>
  <br>
  <li>